woossi0/suite/docs/usermanual/source/install/windows/tomcat/tomcat.rst

            <user username="admin" password="******" roles="manager-gui" />

-       .. note:: Several examples are provided as comments, please double check you are not editing a comment.
+       .. note:: Several examples user are provided as comments, please double check you are not editing inside a comment.